nodeontrain/nodeontrain.xyz/tuts/sessions.md

 permalink: /tuts/sessions/
 ---

-The most common techniques for implementing sessions in [trainjs](https://nodeontrain.xyz) involve using cookies, which are small pieces of text placed on the user’s browser.
+The most common techniques for implementing sessions in [trainjs](https://nodeontrain.xyz) involve using cookies, which are small pieces of text placed on the user's browser.
 Because cookies persist from one page to the next, they can store information (such as a user id) that can be used by the application to retrieve the logged-in user from the database.
-In this section and ["Logging in" Section](https://nodeontrain.xyz/tuts/logging_in/), we’ll use the session to make temporary sessions that expire automatically on browser close, and then in ["Remember me" Section](https://nodeontrain.xyz/tuts/remember_me/) we’ll add longer-lived sessions using another the module called cookies.
+In this section and ["Logging in" Section](https://nodeontrain.xyz/tuts/logging_in/), we'll use the session to make temporary sessions that expire automatically on browser close, and then in ["Remember me" Section](https://nodeontrain.xyz/tuts/remember_me/) we'll add longer-lived sessions using another the module called cookies.

 ### Sessions controller